Rock beauty: Coloration

-The rock beauty has a deep oval and strongly compressed body, with a short snout, ending in a small mouth equipped with bristle-like teeth.
-There is a large spine in the angle of the preopercle which has a serrated vertical edge.
-The bone lying between the preopercle and gill cover has 1–4 large spines.
-The juveniles are yellowish on their body and fins, with a blue margined black spot on the upper posterior part of the body.
-As they mature into adults the spot grows, eventually covering most of the body and the lower part of the dorsal fin and the upper part of then anal fin.
-The head and anterior quarter of the body are yellow, as are the pectoral, pelvic and caudal fins.
-The mouth is purple. the front edge of the anal fin and margin of operculum are orange.
-In the eye there is vivid blue on the upper and lower portions of the iris.
-In the dorsal fin there are 14 spines and 17–19 soft rays while the anal fin contains 3 spines and 18–20 soft rays.
-This species attains a maximum total length of 30 cm.
+Juveniles are yellowish on their body and fins, with a blue-margined black spot on the upper posterior part of the body.
+As they mature, the spot grows, eventually covering most of the body, the lower part of the dorsal fin and the upper part of the anal fin.
+The head and the anterior quarter of the body remain yellow, as do the pectoral, pelvic and caudal fins.
+The mouth is purple, and the distal edge of the anal fin and the operculum margin are red (or orange).
+The upper and lower portions of the iris are both vividly blue.